fmselab/ct-competition/index.md

 - and an **evaluation** phase, in which all participating CT tools will be executed on benchmark test tasks, and their performances are measured.
 The competition is performed (some days before the workshop) and presented during the IWCT workshop.

 Researchers from both academia and industry are invited to submit their tools.
+*In order to easily include in the competition both open source and commercial tools, participants have to submit only the executable and no submission of the source code is required.*

 ### Tools evaluation